 ABOUT JEREMY FLOHR

 ''Dutch coloniality has been deeply rooted in both of my parents’ family histories.
 The impact of colonialism for me, is that in my upbringing, language has never been part of transferring indigenous cultural norms and values.
 Which resulted in displacement when it comes to expressing emotions in words.
-As a creative I’m very close to my feelings.
+As a creative, I’m very close to my feelings.
 So to express feelings and emotions, I’m using film instead of words as a language to tell stories.''

 Jeremy Flohr is part of the Beyond Walls collective based in Amsterdam.
-As a collective of creative minds, Beyond Walls uses the power of art, research and storytelling to amplify diaspora and community voices.
+And Co-Founder of the Beyond Walls Foundation.

-2022 Amsterdam Ancestors, City Archive, Amsterdam (June - September)
+2022-2023 (June - January) Amsterdam Ancestors, City Archive, Amsterdam

-2022 Revolusi!, Rijksmuseum, Amsterdam (with BEYOND WALLS) (Februari - June)
+2022 (February - June) Revolusi!, Rijksmuseum, Amsterdam (with BEYOND WALLS)

 2020-2021 (October - February) Waterlooplein.
 De buurt binnenstebuiten.
 Jewish historical museum, Amsterdam (with Riboet)